MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - An internet connection.
 At least [1.5 mpbs of bandwidth is recommended](/microsoftteams/upgrade-prepare-environment-prepare-network#bandwidth-planning).
 - To know your credentials for signing into the HoloLens and Dynamics 365 Remote Assist.
 - To have Dynamics 365 Remote Assist installed on your HoloLens or HoloLens 2.
 - (Optional) To connect to Dynamics 365 Field Service from Dynamics 365 Remote Assist, you'll need a Dynamics 365 license.
+Learn about licensing required to use Dynamics 365 Field Service with Dynamics 365 Remote Assist (buy-remote-assist.md).

 ## Overview of core features